-A century of history at the Antelme-Bérenguier house in Roquebrune sur Argens
+A century of history of the Antelme-Bérenguier house in Roquebrune on Argens

-Thanks to family archives, including photos and notarial deeds, I've been able to retrace the history of my paternal ancestors' home.
+Through family archives, including photos and notarial acts, I was able to trace the main lines of the history of the house of my paternal ancestors

-Jeanne and Eugénie, holding a photo that I assume is of Louis, during his mobilization in the First World War.
-As the other photo shows, Louis was mobilized.
-The 15 on his uniform indicated that he belonged to the XVth Corps, which came from the Marseille region, the Alps and Corsica - Photos Nadine Berenguier.
+Jeanne and Eugénie, who holds a photo that I assume to be Louis', during his mobilization during the First World War.
+As the other photo shows Louis was mobilized.
+The 15th on his uniform indicated his belonging to the 15th army corps coming from the region of Marseille, the Alps and Corsica.- Photos Nadine Berenguier.

-They bought it in 1919 and, in the forge on the first floor, Louis continued to work as a blacksmith for some time.
+They bought it in 1919 and, in the forge on the ground floor, Louis continued his work as a marshal-ferrant for some time.

-Here he is (on the left in the photo) in front of the forge with an unidentified companion - Photo Nadine Berenguier
+Here he is (left in the picture) in front of the forge with an unidentified companion.- Photo Nadine Berenguier

-Louis with Alfred, one of his younger brothers, who was also mobilized - Photo Nadine Berenguier
+Louis with Alfred, one of his younger brothers, who had also been mobilized.- Photo Nadine Berenguier

-For reasons that I don't know exactly, but which I assume had to do with the arduous nature of his trade and the fact that Eugénie was a dressmaker, Louis changed his line of business, following the purchase in 1921 of the goodwill of Mr. Turc, a novelty and fabric merchant.
-A store selling clothes, hats and other fashion items was set up in the space where the forge once stood.
+For reasons that I don't know exactly, but that I suppose related to the penity of his trade and the fact that Eugénie was a seamstress, Louis changed his activity, following the purchase in 1921 of Mr. Turc's business fund, a merchant of novelties and fabrics.
+In the space where the forge was located, there was a store where clothing, hats and other fashion items were sold.

-The store in 1930, a date suggested by the age of the baby who is none other than my father, Georges Bérenguier - Photo Nadine Berenguier
+The shop in 1930, a date suggested by the age of the baby who is none other than my father, Georges Bérenguier.- Photo Nadine Berenguier

-A little later (at a date unknown to me), the old coach house became the store and the hayloft was converted into bedrooms.
-The space thus freed up on the first floor became the family's kitchen-living room, a place I knew well as a child.
+A little later (on a date unknown), the old shed welcomed the store and the hay attic was transformed into rooms.
+The space thus liberated on the ground floor became the kitchen-stay of the family, a place I knew well in my childhood.

-In this undated photo, the curtains in front of the door and window suggest that the store space had become the living room-kitchen - Photo Nadine Berenguier
+In this undated photo, the curtains in front of the door and window suggest that the store space had become the kitchen-stay.- Photo Nadine Berenguier

 Photo Nadine Berenguier

-The Maison Antelme-Bérenguier can be seen in a number of photos of public events.
-Indeed, any parade from the lower part of the village to the town hall would pass in front of it.
-During a parade on August 15, 1939, when officials, followed by the Chasseurs Alpins brass band, were about to take to the Grand'Rue, it can be recognized by its balcony overlooking the store's banner.
+The Antelme-Bérenguier House is visible on a number of photos showing public events.
+Indeed, any parade that went from the bottom of the village to the Town Hall passed in front.
+During a parade on August 15, 1939, where officials, followed by the Alpine Hunters' Band, were preparing to take the Grand-Rue, it is recognizable thanks to its balcony overlooking the store's bank.

 Photo Nadine Berenguier

-It was also at this intersection that, following the liberation of the village on August 17, 1944, a group of Roquebrunois gathered to celebrate this historic moment.
+It was also at this intersection that, following the liberation of the village on August 17, 1944, a group of Roquebrunois met to celebrate this historic moment.

-The street was already called Avenue Général de Gaulle (a plaque can be seen on the wall of the house), a change that had probably taken place not long before.
+The street was already called Avenue General de Gaulle (a plaque visible on the wall of the house), a change that had probably taken place shortly before.

 Jeanne continued to live in the house until her death in 1992.
 The house was then sold and divided into apartments.
-However, the front door, as I've always known it, has been preserved.
-The former kitchen-living room, now a commercial space, has seen a succession of businesses (a grooming salon, an electronic cigarette store).
-For several years now, it has been home to the design agency, Donnie & Glyde.
+However, the front door, as I have always known, has been preserved.
+The old kitchen-living area, once again a commercial space, saw several shops succeed (a grooming salon, an electronic cigarette store).
+In recent years, he has found the design agency, Donnie & Glyde.

 Jeanne in 1975-Photo Nadine Berenguier